 You have the right, on grounds relating to your particular situation, to object at any time to processing of the personal data concerning you based on Art.
 6 (1) (e) of the GDPR (data processing in the public interest) and Art.
 6 (1) (f) of the GDPR (data processing based on balancing of interests); this also applies to profiling under the terms of Art.
 4 (4) of the GDPR.
 If you file an objection, we shall no longer process your personal data unless we can demonstrate compelling and legitimate grounds for processing that override your interests, rights and freedoms, or if processing serves to assert, exercise or defend legal claims.

-Right to object to data processing for advertising purposes
+2. Right to object to data processing for advertising purpose

 In individual cases, we process your personal data for the purpose of carrying out direct advertising.
 You have the right at any time to object to processing of the personal data concerning you for the purposes of such advertising; this also applies to profiling if it is in conjunction with such direct advertising.
 If you object to processing for the purposes of direct advertising, we shall no longer use your personal data for these purposes.